FENECON Home 20 & 30 assembly and operating instructions

 -

-Dispose of the storage system and the batteries it contains in an environmentally friendly manner.
+Dispose of the electrical energy storage system and the batteries it contains in an environmentally friendly manner.

 -